jcoudsi/jquery.media.outlet/README.md

 The attribute name of the used HTML element which specified the image file URL to display when there isn't preview to display for the chosen media

 ### uploadedFileTypes
-The authorized file types.
+The authorized file types for upload mode.
 Following types can be used :
 - png
 - gif
 - jpg